 One key aspect to consider is understanding your members and what their drivers might be for attending the AGM, this can be determined by asking them via surveys or other methods.
 If you can identify trends or common responses, then you can look to use that information to increase engagement.
 Here are some aspects to consider:

-Other event – Could you attach the AGM to another event that you have planned so that members are already somewhat available.
+Another event – Could you attach the AGM to another event that you have planned so that members are already somewhat available?

-Incentives – Are your members driven by incentives, could you offer a donation to charity or a prize draw for everyone who gets involved.
+Incentives – Are your members driven by incentives, could you offer a donation to a charity or a prize draw for everyone who gets involved?

 Keynote speaker – Maybe you could arrange for someone to talk at your meeting that would encourage members to attend.